-In the quarter ended March 31, 2024, Quarterly Paid Employers increased slightly when compared to the quarter ended December 31, 2023, marking the first quarter with sequential stability in Quarterly Paid Employers since 2022.
-However, the U.S. labor market continued to be impacted by high inflation and high interest rates, which posed challenges for many businesses, and we continued to observe employers moderating hiring plans and reducing recruitment budgets in response to economic uncertainty.
+In the quarter ended March 31, 2024 June 30, 2024, Quarterly Paid Employers increased decreased slightly when compared to the quarter ended December 31, 2023, marking the first quarter with sequential stability in Quarterly Paid Employers since 2022.
+However, the March 31, 2024.
+The U.S. labor market continued to be impacted by high inflation and high interest rates, which posed challenges for many businesses, and we businesses.
+Employers continued to observe employers moderating moderate hiring plans and reducing recruitment budgets given the uncertainty in response to economic uncertainty. the economy.